 I have some quarrels with this ‘rule book’:

 - the dismissiveness of the “dull and ignorant”.
-Notice how easy it is to label others and simply condone this denial of inequality.
+Notice how easy it is to label others and simply condone inequality.
+Denial of this may have been understandable esarly on in the 20th century.
+Does this have to be so, today?

 - Be wary of even more sophisticated labelling that goes on in the world of therapy.
-You’ll notice that I am doubtful about labels and categorisations dominating conventional psychiatry.
+I am doubtful about labels and categorisations dominating conventional psychiatry.

 - Oh…… and ‘God’, but that’s another story!